 - In April 2020, the Company announced a positive PEA for the Imperial Project, which was filed on May 19, 2020.
 This PEA demonstrates the Imperial Project's potential to be a robust mid-tier gold mine with compelling project economics. - In May 2020, the Company completed a non-brokered private placement with Mr. Eric Sprott and Macquarie for proceeds of \$3,000,000, consisting of 6,666,666 Common Shares at a price of \$0.45 per share. - In June 2020, the Company completed a non-brokered private placement with Mr. Eric Sprott for brokered private placement to raise gross proceeds of \$7,500,000 consisting of 6,000,000 Common Shares at a price of \$1.00 per share and 1,000,000 flow through Common Shares at \$1.50 per share.
-Mr. Eric Sprott also received 3,500,000 warrants exercisable to acquire one new Common Share at a price of \$1.50 per share for a period of 24 months as part of the placement. - In October 2020 the Company filed a positive PEA for the Long Valley Project which was filed on October 27, 2020.
+Mr. Eric Sprott also received 3,500,000 warrants exercisable to acquire one new Common Share at a price of \$1.50 per share for a period of 24 months as part of the placement. - In October 2020, the Company filed a positive PEA for the Long Valley Project which was filed on October 27, 2020.
 This PEA demonstrates the Long Valley Project's potential to be a robust mid-tier gold mine with compelling project economics.
-The Long Valley PEA included a revised Mineral Resource Estimate which sets out an Indicated Mineral Resource of 1,217,000 ounces and an Inferred Mineral Resource of 456,000 ounces from 63.7 million tonnes of \$0.59 grams per tonne gold and 22.0 million tonnes of 0.64 grams per tonne gold respectively.

-- On December 16, 2020 the Company signed an arrangement agreement with Karus Gold Corp. ("Karus") pursuant to which the Company agreed to a court approved plan of arrangement spin-out of all of its Canadian gold exploration assets to Karus (the "Spin-Out").
-The Spin-Out involved a distribution of common shares of Karus to KORE shareholders, such that each shareholder of KORE would receive one common share of Karus for every two common shares of KORE held, with the effect that, on the effective date of the Spin-Out, the shareholders of KORE, other than dissenting shareholders, would own 100% of Karus. - In December 2020 the Company filed a technical report for the South Cariboo property located in British Columbia, Canada, as part of the Spin-Out transaction.
+The Long Valley PEA included a revised Mineral Resource Estimate which sets out an Indicated Mineral Resource of 1,217,000 ounces and an Inferred Mineral Resource of 456,000 ounces from 63.7 million tonnes of \$0.59 grams per tonne gold and 22.0 million tonnes of 0.64 grams per tonne gold respectively. - On December 16, 2020, the Company signed an arrangement agreement with Karus pursuant to which the Company agreed to the Spin-Out.
+The Spin-Out involved a distribution of common shares of Karus to KORE shareholders, such that each shareholder of KORE would receive one common share of Karus for every two common shares of KORE held, with the effect that, on the effective date of the Spin-Out, the shareholders of KORE, other than dissenting shareholders, would own 100% of Karus. - In December 2020, the Company filed a technical report for the South Cariboo property located in British Columbia, Canada, as part of the Spin-Out transaction.